alexpacheco/LSUBeamer/README.md

 ## Disclaimer

-The following style files were created for personal use and are not endorsed by Louisiana State University, High Performance Computing @LSU or Center for Computation & Technology.
+The following style files were created for personal use and are not endorsed by Louisiana State University, High Performance Computing at LSU or Center for Computation & Technology.
 Feel free to use or modify them for personal use.
 Moving these files to github now that I am no longer at LSU and I don't know how long my CCT website will be available.
 Feel free to modify and use for your personal use.